Cranberry Orange Pecan Scottish Shortbread

 2. Weigh/measure out the sugar into you mixing bowl and add in the softened butter.
 Combine these two ingredients with a stand/hand mixer until light and fluffy, (known as ‘creaming the butter’).
 You can of course do by hand with a spoon and some elbow power!
 See Photo 1.

-3. Lightly oil the baking trays/sheets before placing baking/parchment paper on top – only need oil if there is no lip or edge on your baking trays/sheets, or else your cookies will fall off!
+3. Lightly oil baking trays/sheets before placing baking (parchment) paper on top if there is no lip or edge.

 4. Place the bowl back on the scales with the sieve on top and set to zero (TARE).
 Weigh in the flour, cornflour (corn starch) & salt through the sieve, then mix briefly by hand.
 See Photo 2.